FusionAuth/fusionauth-example-cloudfront-redirect/README.md

     - see the example function https://github.com/FusionAuth/fusionauth-example-cloudfront-redirect/blob/main/aws/cloudfunction/function.js

-    - see the example article https://saedf0.medium.com/directing-traffic-how-aws-cloudfront-functions-can-redirect-users-to-country-specific-urls-c488c9ed780 to redirect uses to country-specific URLs.
+    - see the example article https://saedf0.medium.com/directing-traffic-how-aws-cloudfront-functions-can-redirect-users-to-country-specific-urls-c488c9ed780 to redirect users to country-specific URLs.

     - see the example article https://github.com/aws-samples/amazon-cloudfront-functions/tree/main/redirect-based-on-country to URL redirect to the county-specific version of a site.